jaymyers/netkernel-gradle-plugin/README.md

-This is a plugin for NetKernel
+The NetKernelROC community plugin for NetKernel development

-An example build.gradle is:
+The simplest use requires the following build.gradle file:

 apply plugin: 'netkernel'